Diarrhea: Major Causes and How to Get Rid of It

 Glutamine is the most abundant amino acid in the body and in the intestinal cells.
 It is the primary nutrient for the cells of the intestinal lining where it helps regulate cellular reproduction.
 Through this mechanism, glutamine helps prevent and rebuild a leaky gut, which is common in people with inflammatory and auto-immune conditions.

-Glutamine also helps regulate cells absorb water across the junction between the small intestine and blood stream.
+Glutamine also helps regulated cells absorb water across the junction between the small intestine and blood stream.
 This is a very important part of keeping the body from losing fluid and becoming dehydrated.
 When water is not absorbed back into the body diarrhea is the result.
 Glutamine has been shown to reduce the frequency and severity of diarrhea.
 I recommend using 1-2 scoops (4-8 grams) – 3 times daily in water or in broth until the diarrhea stops.

 Close Ileocecal Valve To Reduce Diarrhea